midlantica/LovelyBunchOfCoconuts/content/quotes/Thomas-Sowell/Nobody-is-equal-to-anybody-Thomas-Sowell.md

 ---
-title: "Nobody is equal to anybody"
+title: 'Nobody is equal to anybody'
 ---

 ## "Nobody is equal to anybody.
 Even the same man is not equal to himself on different days."